Trxppy/ecosystem-simulator/readme.md

 Please make sure to update tests as appropriate.

-## Upcoming Features (v0.2.0 alpha)
+## Upcoming Features (v0.3.0)
-- [X] Add subspecies detection
-- If species has more than 50 points of variation compared to its given species, create new subspecies of that species
-- Add parent species to savedata and include as an attribute
-- [X] Add animal fin size variable that works in parallel to wing size variable
-- Wing size variable will now only work on terrestrial animals
-- For aquatic animals, fin size works the same as wing size var
-- [X] Add environmental boundaries for terrestrial/aquatic animals
-- [X] Added helper to console
-- Aquatic animals can't search for food/water/mates outside of water and vice versa for terrestrial animals

-## Future Update Ideas
 - [ ] Dead orgnanism utilization
 - Dead organisms are not deleted and can be eaten by other organisms
 - Dead plants can be used as shelter habitat for animals
+- [ ] Allow user to reset and re-enter organisms in the environment
+- [ ] Add rename function in application console
+- Renames all organisms with given species name and updates parent species information

+## Future Update Ideas
 - [ ] Add pack behavior simulation
 - [ ] Add dynamic weather and seasons
 - [ ] Add organism behavior mechanism
 - Animal can try new behavior; If behavior results in more food, water, or offspring, then animal can "learn" behavior and try it again
 - If behavior is learned, then it can be passed down (epigenetic mutation)
-- [ ] Allow user to reset and re-enter organisms in the environment
 - [ ] Add save feature to simulation
 - Any new species created during simulation are stored in output
 - Also tracks extinct species
 - [ ] Add transfer saved organisms feature to environment
 - Transfers new organisms from output to the user list of organism
-- [ ] Add rename function in application console
-- Renames all organisms with given species name and updates parent species information

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)